okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-bulk/main/index.md

 **Learning outcomes**

-Perform a bulk migration of users into Okta using the Okta API.
+Perform a bulk migration of users into Okta using Okta APIs.

 **What you need**